ipvm-wg/northstar/README.md

 When in doubt, optimize for proliferation.
 Get implementations into many hands, find services that already tie-in at the RPC and trust layers ([UCAN]), and avoid having the core IPVM team become a bottleneck for extending the network.
 [Richard Gabriel] described Unix and C as being like (helpful) computer viruses due to how they spread and integrate with other systems.

 IPVM simplifies distributed dataflow.
 It's tempting to think of it as moving unconstrained centralized code to a logically centralized executor, but IPVM actually lowers the barrier of entry to distributed code.
-A disrtibuted context is fundamentally different from writing code for a single machine[^Lamport's Problem].
+A disrtibuted context is fundamentally different from writing code for a single machine[^LamportsProblem].

 [Homestar] is the reference implementation of the IPVM protocol.
 Homestar is intended to be largely self-contained, and to run on as many systems as possible.

-[^Lamport's Problem]: As Leslie Lamport says, "a distributed system is one in which the failure of a machine you have never heard of can cause your own machine to become unusable".
+[^LamportsProblem]: As Leslie Lamport says, "a distributed system is one in which the failure of a machine you have never heard of can cause your own machine to become unusable".

 ## Easy for Who?